duronto23/AppointmentBooking/README.md

 ---
 ### **Testing**
 - The project includes **unit tests** using **NUnit** and **Moq**.
-- Tests that provided withing the `test-app` are added with some others tests in `CalendarControllerTests.cs`.
+- I have added the provided tests from `test-app` into `CalendarControllerTests.cs` for easy execution within the project.
+Additionally, I have included some extra tests as well.

 ---
 ### **Validation**